-The department of Philosophy and Religion offers both a major and a minor, and a Pre-Seminary track.
+The department of Philosophy and Religion offers both a major and a minor and a Pre-Seminary track.
 A concentration in Philosophy provides students with a broad understanding of Western thought, a detailed knowledge of moral and theoretical issues in this tradition, and training in critical and analytical thinking skills.
 A concentration in Religion provides students with an introduction to the world's major religions and in-depth seminars on the Bible and the history of Christian thought.
-In different ways, each concentration introduces students to the most profound and universal questions humans have asked and to their most thoughtful and enduring answers.